Hany-Almnaem/pdp/design.md

 - Only proof set owners can modify their proof sets

 ### Randomness Handling
-- Challenge seed generation uses chain randomness
+- Challenge seed generation uses filecoin L1 chain randomness from the drand beacon
-- A new FEVM precompile is introduced for lookback drand randomness
+- A new FEVM precompile has recently been introduced allowed lookup of drand randomness for any epoch in the past.

-## Security Considerations
-Detailed security analysis.

 ## Performance Considerations